Performance-enhancing drugs: Know the risks

 What is it?

-Adverse effects related to human growth hormone range in severity and may include:
+Side effects linked to human growth hormone may include:

 What is it?

-Erythropoietin is a type of hormone used to treat anemia in people with severe kidney disease.
-It increases production of red blood cells and hemoglobin — the protein that carries oxygen to your body's organs.
+Erythropoietin is a type of hormone.
+It treats anemia in people with severe kidney disease.
+It raises the level of red blood cells.
+It also raises the levels of the protein in red blood cells that carries oxygen to the body's organs, called hemoglobin.

 What are they?